Fermium/mathlion/README.md

 # Mathlion

-Mathlion enables equation parsing and advanced math in Timelion for kibana
+Mathlion is a Kibana extension that enables equation parsing and advanced math under Timelion.

 ## Usage